Tom Mooney (educator): Personal life

 Mooney was married to Debbie Schneider, who lives in Washington and works for the Service Employees International Union as the director of Global Organizing Partnerships.
 They had a daughter, Leilah Mooney.
 Tom had a son, Ruairi Kevin Rhodes, from his first marriage to Virginia Rhodes.
-Tom had three grandchildren who were born after his death, two of whom were named after him.
-Thomas Mooney Joseph and Elijah Mooney Joseph, sons of Leilah Mooney, and Thomas Jose Rhodes Gonzalez, son of Ruairi Kevin Rhodes.
+Tom had four grandchildren who were born after his death, two of whom were named after him.
+Thomas Mooney Joseph, Elijah Mooney Joseph, and Ronan Mooney Joseph, sons of Leilah Mooney, and Thomas Jose Rhodes Gonzalez, son of Ruairi Kevin Rhodes.

 Death

 Mooney died of a heart attack at his home in Columbus, Ohio.